 What matters most in your life?
 Figure it out and make that thing -those things- your TOP priority.
 Be selfish if you have to.
 Ignore haters (hate that word), but don’t stray from your priorities (unless it’s an emergency).

 There are people and places that are outside of your ‘what’s-normal-and-acceptable-zone’ (like the temple in India filled with rats).
 Get over it.
 The more negative energy you spend focusing on things that are out of your norm, the less energy you have for your life priorities (see #9 above).

 - Connecting with many people is not the same as deeply connecting with a few.

 You probably know the saying, ‘quality over quantity’.
 I think it was coined referring to relationships.
 My aim when making connections is for depth, not breadth.
 This takes conscious effort when on the road.
 It’s so easy to maintain a constantly changing circle of superficial friendships (if you can even call them that).

 The digital nomad community is filled with ‘freedom talk’.
 Be free, travel the world blah blah blah.
 It’s inspiring, and I get it.
 In fact, all that talk inspired me to make my own leap into nomadism.
 But I don’t fool myself.
 This lifestyle is not my idea of freedom.
 In fact, when I am struggling to find fast WiFi, I don’t feel free at all.
 On the contrary, I feel chained to the internet.

 This is just my chosen lifestyle, for now.
 I may settle somewhere and feel free in that one place.

 Don’t get movement confused with idealistic slogans and ideas.

 - Be grateful where ever you are.

-- Some things you will miss and never quite get over
+- Some things you will miss and never replace.

 - Different cultures have their own standards for courtesy/politeness.